Bottlenose Dolphin Research Institute: BDRI research projects

 Assessing the consequences of fisheries and habitat modification with relatively obvious effects on marine predators can be difficult.
 BDRI researchers showed how coastal fisheries and aquaculture are not only directly affecting marine predators but could also indirectly affect their social structure and behaviour.
 The feeding opportunities for dolphins that are created by human activities have become part of their "way of life", part of their habitat requirements.
 When top predators display complex social responses to activities not directed at them, the task of studying all possible effects in the food chain can become even more challenging.

 Bottlenose dolphins living around coastal regions have received much attention due to their increased vulnerability of inhabiting areas where marine traffic is concentrated.
-Marine traffic has previously been observed to elicit responses in cetacean behaviours, but the cause and effects of these interactions has yet to be fully understood.
+Marine traffic has previously been observed to elicit responses in cetacean behaviors, but the cause and effects of these interactions has yet to be fully understood.
 BDRI's study area of Aranci Bay, Sardinia, provides a unique insight into an area where the interactions of bottlenose dolphins and vessels remains largely unchecked.
 BDRI studies showed that the dolphins were surfacing less regularly in the presence of vessels and this response was further enhanced during vessel approaches.
 Moreover, by examining the influence of different types of vessel it was evident that the dolphins elicited a stronger response to tourist than fisheries vessels.
-The behaviour vessels display around the dolphins as well as speed, engine type and distance of approach were all factors that needed to be taken into consideration when analysing the changes observed.
+The behavior vessels display around the dolphins as well as speed, engine type and distance of approach were all factors that needed to be taken into consideration when analysing the changes observed.
 Research is contributing to a wider management scheme to ensure that marine traffic is monitored effectively when bottlenose dolphins are present.